OmniCloudOrg/OmniCloudOrg.github.io/public/docs/cpi-container-spec.md

 ## 💡 Implementation Tips

 ### Parameter Handling
 Remember that different runtimes handle parameters differently.
-OmniForge passes more parameters than typically needed to ensure compatibility with various command-line tools.
+OmniCloud passes more parameters than typically needed to ensure compatibility with various command-line tools.

 ### Network Operations
 Network handling can vary significantly between runtimes.
 Here's how LXC implements it: